marziosala/marziosala.github.io/_posts/2018-09-01-continuous-adjoint.md

 \right|_{\alpha = \alpha^\star} u(x, t, \alpha^\star) \,dx \,dt.
 $$

-Note that $\lambda$ can be reinterpreted as a Probability Distribution.
+Note that $\lambda$ can be reinterpreted as a probability distribution.

 We can apply integration by parts directly to